 “Your body would not get sick if you held no thought of resentment.
 It is neither good nor bad of itself.
 If you use it to bless, it will not complain,” said Erdo like this was elementary knowledge.
 “If we hold anything against anyone, we will suffer ourselves.”

-That is difficult but perhaps I could take that on board, Maria thought.
+That is difficult but perhaps I could take that on board, thought Maria.
 At least, I wouldn’t feel sick anymore, so it’s probably worth it.

 “More than this, Maria,” Erdo continued, “you are the very people that hurt you or you dislike.”